lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## Language learning

 Since we were going to be living in a foreign city that doesn't see many Western tourists, we agreed that we should learn enough basic Japanese to get by everyday life.
-We set aside time every day to practice Japanese via apps like Memrise, Lingodeer and Tandem in addition to going out to restaurants and coffee shops to try to make small talk with shop owners.
+We set aside time every day to practice Japanese via apps like <a href="https://www.memrise.com/" target="_blank">Memrise</a>, <a href="https://www.lingodeer.com/" target="_blank">Lingodeer</a> and <a href="https://www.tandem.net" target="_blank">Tandem</a> in addition to going out to restaurants and coffee shops to try to make small talk with shop owners.

 # February 2019: Running on nitro